ros2/ros2_documentation/source/How-To-Guides/Ament-CMake-Documentation.rst

         .. note::

-            Since Windows is one of the officially supported platforms, to have maximum impact any package should also build on Windows.
+            Since Windows is one of the officially supported platforms, to have maximum impact, any package should also build on Windows.
             The Windows library format enforces symbol visibility; that is, every symbol which should be used from a client has to be explicitly exported by the library (and symbols need to be implicitly imported).

             Since GCC and Clang builds do not generally do this, it is advised to use the logic in `the GCC wiki <https://gcc.gnu.org/wiki/Visibility>`__.